Pool Equipment Questions

 - After backwashing, set to filter and you are ready to go!

-Make sure your pump is located in an area with adequate drainage.
+- Make sure your pump is in an area with adequate drainage.
 Flooding from rain could cause a pump to run hot.

 - Filter– Lets the water flow through the media in the filter then directs the water out through the return line.

-- Backwash– Use when the pressure rises over 8-10 pounds the normal starting pressure, this lets debris to be removed from the sand. (follow the backwash guide)
+- Backwash– Use when the pressure rises over 8-10 psi the normal starting pressure, this lets debris to be removed from the sand.
+(Follow the backwash guide above.)

 - Rinse– Use with backwash this clears the plumbing lines from debris that is left after backwashing.
 It also resets the sand bed.